 In addition to the programs listed above, there are fourteen specialized areas supported by the college, often in collaboration with other colleges:

 The Interdisciplinary Minor in Forensic Studies is designed to provide a background in criminal investigation, criminal evidence, and criminalistics, allowing students to explore these fields as they relate to the criminal justice system.
 (See here .)

-The Interdisciplinary Minor in Cinematic Arts, jointly supported by the College of Humanities and Behavioral Sciences and the College of Visual and Performing Arts, provides students with a solid foundation in the historical, critical, and aesthetic aspects found in the area of cinema.
+The Interdisciplinary Cinema and Screen Studies Minor, jointly supported by the College of Humanities and Behavioral Sciences and the College of Visual and Performing Arts, provides students with a solid foundation in the historical, critical, and aesthetic aspects found in the area of cinema.
 (See here .)

 Students who desire to complement their foreign language skills with a cultural focus may obtain an Intercultural Studies minor.
 (See here .)

 The minor in Leadership is an interdisciplinary course of study meant to complement any major on campus by introducing perspectives and competencies to empower students to practice leadership, exercise authority, and manage change in their roles as professionals and active citizens.
 (See here .)